LingFeng-bbben/MajdataPlay/README.md

 ## How to use

-By default, the app use SoundBackend=2 for unity audio, this provide somehow acceptable latency.
+By default, the app use unity audio, this provide somehow acceptable latency.

 However, for best performance, you will need an asio driver.
 [ASIO4ALL](https://asio4all.org/about/download-asio4all/) is a common choice.

 If you encounter desync issues, try to tweak the sound control pannel: Turn off all audio enhancements and allow exclusive control.

-For the big iPod, you need to ensure the touch sensors are connected to COM3.
+For the big iPod, you need to ensure the touch sensors are connected to COM3, and the lights are connected to COM21.

-Put your songs in `MaiCharts\` folder, and you are good to go.
+Put your songs folder in `MaiCharts\` folder, and you are good to go.
+You will need to group your songs by folder.

+## Online Charts

+Fill in the api endpoint for downloading charts online.
+More online functions comming soon.

 ## Adjusting settings

-Navigate to `settings.json`
+~Navigate to `settings.json`~

+You can use the in-game UI for most settings now.

 ```Json
 {